Our Conservation Projects

-We measure success of the restoration project in two broad categories.
-First, that we caused no negative environmental impacts; and second, that we measurably improved the wetland ecosystem.
-We have many difference specific monitoring requirements that help us determine if we meet these two criteria for success.
+We are measuring the success of the restoration project in two broad categories.
+First, the project caused no adverse environmental impacts, and second, the project measurably improved the San Elijo Lagoon wetland ecosystem.
+We have many specific monitoring requirements that help us determine if the project meets these two criteria for success.

-We can think of the project as taking place in two general areas.
-First is the wetland itself; and second is the local coastal marine environment where the project provided beach nourishment sand.
+We look at the project as taking place in two general areas—first, the wetland itself—second, the local coastal marine environment where the project provided beach replenishment sand.

-Within the marine environment, we monitor for five years to see if there are any detectable impacts from the beach nourishment component of the project.
-The project was intentionally designed to place less sand on the beach than would cause any impacts.
-The monitoring is a rigorous check of those assumptions to make sure that we are also protecting the valuable costal resources offshore the lagoon.
+Within the marine environment, we monitor for five years to see if there are any noticeable impacts from the beach replenishment component of the project.
+We intentionally designed the project to place less sand on the beach than would cause any effects.
+The monitoring is a rigorous check of those assumptions to ensure that we are also protecting the valuable coastal resources offshore the lagoon.

-We measure the habitat types in the lagoon by acreage to make sure we have desirable amounts of each important habitat type.
-We also measure how thick the vegetation cover in these habitat types is, so that we do not have underperforming habitat areas.
-Two special habitat types we pay attention to are eelgrass – an underwater plant that is a strong indicator of high quality aquatic habitat – and cord grass – a low marsh plant that is a strong indicator of high quality habitat for the federally endangered California Ridgeway’s Rail.
+We measure the habitat types in the lagoon by acreage to ensure we have desirable amounts for each critical habitat type.
+We also measure how thick the vegetation cover in these habitat types is so that we do not have underperforming habitat areas.
+In addition, we pay special attention to two particular habitat types.
+Eelgrass is an underwater plant that strongly indicates high-quality aquatic habitat.
+California cord grass is a low marsh plant that is a strong indicator of high-quality habitat for the federally endangered bird, the California Ridgeway’s Rail.

-We measure the water quality continuously at multiple locations in the lagoon channels.
+We also measure the diversity and abundance of birds, fish, and invertebrates in many lagoon areas, and we measure the water quality continuously at multiple locations in the lagoon channels.

 2. The Needs and Goals of Restoration

-The tidal flow in and out of San Elijo Lagoon was restricted.
-This resulted in poor water quality when compared to a system with increased tidal flow.
+Tidal flow in and out of the Lagoon was restricted.
+The restriction resulted in poor water quality compared to a system with increased tidal flow.

-Looking at the lagoon with sea level rise now and in the future, without action, we would be losing many of the valuable habitats that already existed in the wetland.
-The restoration project enabled us to increase the flow of water in and out of the lagoon and to modify the topography of the wetland to increase its resilience against sea level rise.
+As sea-level rise continues in the future, without our action, we would lose many of the valuable habitats that already existed in the wetland.
+The restoration project increases water flow in and out of the Lagoon and modifies the wetland’s topography to increase its resilience against sea-level rise.

-The biggest part of the restoration was making the channels in the lagoon wider and deeper, and extending them farther into the East basin.
-Overall, these changes now allow up to three times as much water flow in and out of the lagoon, twice a day, with each tide cycle.
+The most significant part of the restoration was making the channels in the lagoon wider and deeper and extending them farther into the East basin.
+This change allows up to three times more water to flow in and out of the lagoon twice a day with each tide cycle.

-As sea level rises, areas within the lagoon will begin to transition to new habitat types.
-San Elijo Lagoon has areas that have been designed to provide a ramp for survival as the sea level rises, gradually changing to higher and higher elevations.
+As sea level rises, areas within the lagoon will transition to new habitat types.
+We designed areas of San Elijo Lagoon to provide a ramp for survival as the sea level rises, gradually changing to higher and higher elevations.
 So, plants have adjacent locations they can grow in as the sea level rises.

-The monitoring component of the project is how we determine if the plan is working.
-Each year we collect numerous measurements in the lagoon to track how it is functioning compared to how the wetland functioned in the past, and in comparison, to other well-functioning wetlands in Southern California.
+The monitoring component of the project is how we determine if the restoration plan is working.
+Each year we collect numerous measurements in the lagoon to track how it is functioning compared to how the wetland performed in the past compared to other well-functioning wetlands in Southern California.

-Adaptive management (rapid response to unexpected outcomes) is critical, and funding is included in our budget.
-We will monitor the system during and after construction (as we have been doing prior to construction) to identify any unintended consequences and possible solutions.
+Adaptive management (rapid response to unexpected outcomes) is critical and included in our budget.
+As we did before and during construction, we will continue to monitor the system after construction to identify any unintended consequences and possible solutions.

-Already we see strong signals of a healthy salt marsh than before the restoration project.
-We have 10 years to achieve broad measures of success across all of our measurements we take within the lagoon.
+We already see strong signals of a healthy salt marsh than before the restoration project.
+However, we have ten years to achieve broad measures of success across all of the measurements we take within the lagoon.